 Business Culture and Etiquette in Costa Rica

-Costa Rica is known for being one of the most developed nations in Latin America, and is a major recipient of foreign direct investment (FDI) in the region, altough it is relatively small in size.
+Costa Rica is known for being one of the most developed nations in Latin America, and is a major recipient of foreign direct investment (FDI) in the region, although it is relatively small in size.
 The country is also a popular destination among ex-pats and tourists from the United States and Europe.
 Additionally, Costa Rica has some of the lowest crime statistics in Latin America.

 Business etiquette in Costa Rica and the Central American region

 While Costa Rica is a part of the Central American region and shares a lot of its culture and customs due to geographical proximity and shared history, there are points of differentiation that are important to each of the countries in the region.
-Despite similarities, it is important to treat every Central American country as unique.
+Despite the many similarities, it is important to treat every Central American country as unique.

-Doing business in Costa Rica.
+• Tico business culture in Costa Rica.

-‘Tico’ business culture in Costa Rica
+Tico business culture in Costa Rica

 Ticos (Costa Ricans) are globally known for being friendly, peaceful and generally relaxed; such characteristics are also prevalent in the business culture.

 There is nothing Ticos appreciate more than modesty.
 Humility is one of the most important values when dealing with Costa Ricans and it directly translates into the business culture.
-While this doesn´t mean you can´t be proud of and talk up your business, it does mean that this should be done moderately.
+While this doesn’t mean you can’t be proud of and talk up your business, it does mean that this should be done moderately.
 Do not exaggerate and try not to talk directly about how much you are making unless it is directly related and relevant to the business meeting.

 Doing business in Costa Rica – Be patient

-Costa Rican´s live a ‘pura vida‘ lifestyle, which literally translates to a pure life, and is a slogan for a relaxed and peaceful society.
+Costa Ricans live a pura vida lifestyle, which literally translates to a pure life, and is a slogan for a relaxed and peaceful society.
 You must be patient when dealing with public employees and institutions as there can be high levels of bureaucracy in some public institutions.
 Make sure to be thorough in everything you do (i.e legal procedures, visa applications) to avoid delays and complications.

 Business talk

-If you´re dealing with someone new, be prepared to establish a relationship first and to have various encounters before closing a deal.
+If you’re dealing with someone new, be prepared to establish a relationship first and to have various encounters before closing a deal.
 In Costa Rica, as with other Latin American countries, individuals prefer to form a relationship with an individual before they engage in business dealings.
 Costa Ricans are curious and ask general and unspecific questions regarding your business; it will be up to you to offer specifications.
 Learn to read their level of interest to see how much you should talk about your business or whether to leave it for a more formal setting at a later date.

 The importance of networking in Costa Rica